frangelbarrera/IndustrialScanner-Lite/README.md

 - ✅ Generates standardized **JSON and HTML reports** for forensic and compliance use.
 - ✅ Builds **executive dashboards** with consolidated metrics and visualizations for quick decision‑making.

-The goal is to **bridge the gap between cybersecurity practices and industrial automation realities**, giving professionals and recruiters a clear view of how modern security tooling can be adapted to protect critical infrastructure systems.
+The goal is to **bridge the gap between cybersecurity practices and industrial automation realities**, giving professionals a clear view of how modern security tooling can be adapted to protect critical infrastructure systems.

 ---